queuedpixel/stimulus-package/readme.md

 Stimulus Package is a Spigot plugin that gives money to players based on the number of active players and volume of economic transactions.

-## Under Development

-This is a development snapshot version of this project that may not be stable or function at all.

 ## Commands

 ### `/wealth`